axiell/imu-api-php/README.md

 Many of the methods in the IMu library objects throw an exception when an error occurs.
 For this reason, code that uses IMu library objects should be surrounded with an `try` block.

-The following code is a basic template for writing .NET programs that use the IMu library:
+The following code is a basic template for writing PHP programs that use the IMu library:

 ```
 <?php